 She serves as an Associate Reporter on American Law Institute's Restatement of the Law Fourth, Property project.

 Professor Bronin is a past chair of the State & Local Government Section of the American Association of Law Schools.
-While at UConn, she has also been selected to be a Distinguished Energy Law Scholar at Vermont Law School and a Visiting Professor of Renewable Energy Law at the University of St. Gallen (Switzerland).
+While at UConn, she has also been selected to be a Visiting Scholar at the Sorbonne, a Distinguished Energy Law Scholar at Vermont Law School, and a Visiting Professor of Renewable Energy Law at the University of St. Gallen.

 Professor Bronin received bachelor degrees in architecture and Plan II liberal arts honors from the University of Texas, a master’s degree from the University of Oxford (as a Rhodes Scholar), and a law degree from Yale Law School.
 While in law school, she clerked for then-Judge Sonia Sotomayor on the Second Circuit Court of Appeals.

 Professor Bronin serves as an expert witness and as a consultant to cities, state agencies, and private firms.
 Among other projects, she served as one of the lead attorneys and development strategists for the 360 State Street project, a mixed-use, transit-oriented, LEED Platinum project in New Haven.
 As chair of the City of Hartford's Planning & Zoning Commission, she oversaw award-winning changes to the zoning, subdivision, and inland wetlands regulations.
 As chair of the Hartford Climate Stewardship Council, she led a collaborative effort to draft and adopt the city’s first Climate Action Plan.
-Professor Bronin also chairs the city's Energy Improvement District Board and chairs the Connecticut Trust for Historic Preservation.
-She is a past president of the Connecticut Hispanic Bar Association, past chair of the Connecticut Urban Legal Initiative, and past board member of the Connecticut Fund for the Environment.
+Professor Bronin is a past leader of Preservaiton Connecticut, Connecticut Hispanic Bar Association, Connecticut Urban Legal Initiative, and Hartford Energy Improvement District and is a past board member of the Connecticut Fund for the Environment.
 She is a current James W. Cooper Fellow of the Connecticut Bar Foundation.